InvertGames/uFrame.Documentation/pages/element-collections.md

 # Element Collections

 Collections can store multiple elements of the same type.
-For example, you can store references to multiple menu screens that can be displayed/hidden on demand or multiple int values.
+For example, you can store references to multiple ViewModels or int values.

 You can think of a Collection as a `IList<T>`.
-In fact, collections are implemented in a more advanced way.
+In reality, collections are implemented in a more advanced way, as a [ModelCollection](modelcollection.md) type.

 You can create collections on an [Element](elements.md) in the designer.

 ![](https://dl.dropboxusercontent.com/u/75445779/uFrame_wiki/Screenshot_95.png)

 You can subscribe to changes in the collections and execute custom actions when an element is added/removed from the list.

-[subscription example]
+See subscription example in the [Collections as Observables](#Collection as Observables) section.

 ## Collections of ViewModels